tnagler/quickpool/README.md

 ### Local thread pool

 A [`ThreadPool`](https://tnagler.github.io/quickpool/classquickpool_1_1ThreadPool.html)
-can also be set up manually, with an arbitrary number of threads.
+can be set up manually, with an arbitrary number of threads.
 When the pool goes out of scope, all threads joined.

 ```cpp